 Establishing a robust change control program will be crucial for ongoing maintenance and governance of the initiative.
 The program should clearly identify, approve, and document all modifications and updates made to BES high- and medium-impact cyber systems and associated technologies.
 Additionally, the change control process should identify and document the retirement of BES cyber systems and the removal of vendors from an approved vendor list.

 Complying with NERC CIP-013-1 is an important first step in safeguarding the nation’s electric infrastructure from cyberattacks that originate among supply chain vendors.
 Taking steps early on to ensure sustainability and developing a coherent strategy can make compliance a solid foundation upon which to establish additional tailored supply chain cyber protections.

+As a recognized leader in solutions for IT and OT security and compliance, Tripwire has extensive experience helping customers automate compliance for numerous standards across almost any device, platform and system.
 With the Tripwire NERC Solution Suite, electric utilities have a comprehensive solution—from products to customized extensions and content and expert consulting—to help them automate and simplify NERC compliance.

 By meeting NERC compliance, these companies take important steps towards securing their IT/OT systems against inadvertent misuse and intentional, malicious attacks.
 In turn, these secure systems help these companies ensure the reliability of North America’s bulk electric system.

-to get the need-to-know details on NERC CIP-013 cybersecurity best practices from Tripwire.
+To learn more, download this short executive brief to get the need-to-know details on NERC CIP-013 cybersecurity best practices from Tripwire.